Ardot66/SaveAccess/README.md

     public SaveData Save(params Variant[] parameters)
     {
-        //Create and return a new SaveData with its key as GetLoadKey(), its first value as GlobalPosition,
+        //Create and return a new SaveData with its key as GetLoadKey(),
+        //its first value as GlobalPosition,
-        //and its second value as playerInventory's SaveData return new SaveData(GetLoadKey(), GlobalPosition, playerInventory.Save());
+        //and its second value as playerInventory's SaveData. return new SaveData(GetLoadKey(), GlobalPosition, playerInventory.Save());
     }